Crystal Palace confirm Gary Cahill signing | Goal.com

 Crystal Palace have confirmed the signing of Gary Cahill following the defender's Chelsea departure earlier this summer.

-The 33-year-old left the Blues after seven seasons with the club, having won a Champions League title, two Premier League titles, two Europa League crowns, two FA Cups and a League Cup during his time at Stamford Bridge.
+Cahill left the Blues in May after seven seasons with the club, having won a Champions League title, two Premier League titles, two Europa League crowns, two FA Cups and a League Cup during his time at Stamford Bridge.

-He'll now join up with Crystal Palace on a free transfer as he re-unites with former England boss Roy Hodgson.
+The 33-year-old defender went on to make 290 total appearances for the club, having served as club captain following John Terry's departure in 2017.

+Cahill made just nine appearances for Chelsea this past season as he announced in May that he would end his stay with the club as he moves across London to Selhurst Park.

+He'll join a Palace team that finished 12th in the Premie League last season, becoming the club's third signing of the summer behind Jordan Ayew and Stephen Henderson.

-"I’m glad to be here, I think it’s a good opportunity for me to continue my career in the Premier League, and to play in a good, exciting team," he said.
+"I’m glad to be here, I think it’s a good opportunity for me to continue my career in the Premier League, and to play in a good, exciting team," Cahill said.

 "There are some very exciting, talented players here.
 I’m looking forward to the challenge."